 Dickinson's financial-aid packages include both grants and scholarships.
 Grants may be from the college's endowment, from state or federal sources or from outside agency funds, and most are based on demonstrated financial need.
 (Submit all required forms by your selected application deadline for need-based aid).
 Scholarships are designed to recognize the exemplary academic performance of prospective students without regard to financial need.
 The merit scholarship will be the first component of any need-based financial aid award.

-We are committed to recognizing superior talent and service, regardless of financial need, as we seek students who will benefit from and contribute to Dickinson’s vision: to be actively engaged with the wider world and challenged to think differently and act boldly.
-Beginning in the fall of 2020 (class of 2024), the following academic merit scholarships will be awarded at the time of admission.
+We are committed to recognizing superior talent and service, regardless of financial need or citizenship, as we seek students who will benefit from and contribute to Dickinson’s vision: to be actively engaged with the wider world and challenged to think differently and act boldly.
+The following academic merit scholarships may be awarded at the time of admission for both U.S. citizens and international students.

 THE PRESIDENTIAL SCHOLARSHIP